 Oct.
 18, 2012

-Following its second BIG EAST Conference regular-season title (and first outright championship) in 2011-12, Notre Dame has been selected as the No. 2 team in the annual BIG EAST preseason women's basketball poll, according to a vote of the league's 15 head coaches released Thursday morning during the 2012-13 BIG EAST Women's Basketball Media Day at the New York Athletic Club in New York City.
+NEW YORK - Following its second BIG EAST Conference regular-season title (and first outright championship) in 2011-12, Notre Dame has been selected as the No. 2 team in the annual BIG EAST preseason women's basketball poll, according to a vote of the league's 15 head coaches released Thursday morning during the 2012-13 BIG EAST Women's Basketball Media Day at the New York Athletic Club in New York City.

 In addition, Notre Dame senior guard Skylar Diggins (South Bend, Ind./Washington) was chosen as the BIG EAST Preseason Player of the Year for the second consecutive season, becoming the first Fighting Irish player to receive that accolade more than once.
 A year ago, Diggins followed up her preseason selection by earning BIG EAST Player of the Year honors at the end of the 2011-12 campaign.